 - Personal Statement Tip: Failure Questions

-Obviously you could use this optional essay question to address a weakness in your application, but in my mind, it is also open-ended enough to allow you to discuss a diversity element in your personal background or simply some unique area of interest.
+Obviously you could use this optional essay question to address a weakness in your application, but in my mind, it is also open-ended enough to allow you to discuss a diversity element in your personal background or simply some unique area of interest or “your greatest passions in life,” an element CBS had requested in previous years but dropped in Fall 09’s application.
 Also, tucking a weakness explanation somewhere else would allow you to end the application with a strength and not a flaw.

 Last updated on